 Family relationships are complicated and when the dynamic shifts and suddenly you are the caregiver to aging parents, conflicts often arise as they resist help while you constantly worry about their safety.
 You want to respect their wish to live at home for as long as possible, but concerns about your parent falling or having a medical emergency can keep you awake at night.

-Victoria Lifeline has been working with families for almost thirty years and we understand the challenges you face.
+Victoria Lifeline has been working with families for thirty years and we understand the challenges you face.
 We also understand the stress you are under trying to balance your work and family commitments.
 Caring for a loved one is not an easy task.

 Liz, family caregiver

 We hear the same objections you do and face the same resistance.
 That’s why we are here to help.
 We’ve learned a few things over the years about how to approach the subject.
 Telling a loved one they need a medical alert device can be interpreted as, ‘you don’t think I can take care of myself.’

 So how do you start the conversation?
 We try to start by listening.

 Here are a few tips on talking to your loved one:

 - Validate their fears and listen to their objections.
 Having an honest conversation about why they don’t want a medical alert device may help you ease their concerns.

 - Talk to your loved one about what’s important to them.